Phmik/Phmik/README.md

  </div>

+ ## About me

+I'm a beginner in Front-End Development and I come from Norway

 - 🔭 I’m currently working on improving my coding abilities.
 My current project is to make a portfolio of my work
 - 🌱 I’m currently learning html and css in depth and javascript